NationBuilder: History

 NationBuilder was founded in 2009 in Los Angeles by Jim Gilliam and launched in 2011.
 In 2012 Joe Green joined NationBuilder as co-founder and president.
 He left that role 11 months later in February 2013.

 Gilliam was previously a movie-maker who co-founded Brave New Films with Robert Greenwald and had sought funding for his films through crowd-sourcing.
 Green, who studied organizing at Harvard and was Mark Zuckerberg's roommate, is also the co-founder of the Causes Facebook app; he left NationBuilder in 2013.

 Since its founding, the company has helped campaigns raise $1.2 billion.
 In 2012, NationBuilder announced that 1,000 subscribers have used its software to amass 2.5 million supporters and raise $12 million in campaign donations.
 In 2015 it has helped raise $264 million, recruit over one million volunteers and coordinate some 129,000 events.

 By 2016, the company said its software was used by about 40 percent of all contested elections at the state and national level in the U.S., which included 3,000 political campaigns.
 Using such software is easier in the U.S. than Europe, where comprehensive data protection and privacy laws are in effect since 2018.

-Scottish National Party was the first political party to use NationBuilder, harvesting vast amounts of data pertaining to voter activity via websites such as Facebook and Twitter.
+The Scottish National Party was the first political party to use NationBuilder, harvesting vast amounts of data pertaining to voter activity via websites such as Facebook and Twitter.
 This revelation prompted outrage over privacy concerns.
 Guy Herbert of the No2ID campaign called the use of such data harvesting tools by the SNP "utterly hypocritical".